Queen Margaret Union: 1890-1979

+During this period, the QM Union mostly provided space for its members to study, discuss, debate and eat.

-In 1932, as the Men's Union grew in size and had a building built at the bottom of Gilmorehill, its previous home in the John McIntyre Building was given to the QM Union.
+In 1932, the QM Union moved from 1 University Gardens to the John McIntyre Building as the GUU had moved to a new location.

 At this time in its history the QMU was beginning to explore, rather successfully, in the world of university debating.
 Men and other delegates were allowed to attend but only as "distinguished strangers", who sat in a separate gallery.
 Other facilities included a library, dining room, study space, and cubicles so that members who lived at home outwith the city centre could stay over after public transport had ended.

-The building became inadequate to provide for the University of Glasgow's growing female population.
-In 1968, a building at 22 University Gardens was built to accommodate the then so-called, "Q-Emma’s".
+In 1968 the QMU moved into a building at 22 University Gardens which was built to accommodate the Union.
+The University Grants Committee, at the request of the University Court, provided the funds for the new building.
+The QMU was granted a Coat of arms by the Lord Lyon, James Monteith Grant in 1970.

 The women of the QMU were often involved in the debating circuit and especially in Rectorial elections and campaigns at the university.
+Musical acts starting appearing at the QMU with The Move playing there in April 1968.

-However, the division of the sexes at Glasgow became more questioned with the passing of the Sex Discrimination Act 1975.
+The division of the sexes at Glasgow became more questioned following the passing of the Sex Discrimination Act 1975.
 The two unions had an agreement allowing reciprocal use of much of each other's facilities, but the QMU allowed men to use the bulk of its facilities with a few restrictions, while the GUU confined women only to its extension.
 As the 1970s came to a close, several men had requested to join the QMU.
-Consequently, it held a general meeting in 1979 and changed its constitution to allow men to become members.
-The GUU allowed women members one year later.
-Over 99% of the huge attendance at that EGM accepted the amendment.

-A fire in 1982 shut the building for several months and sparked nearly a decade of financial problems for the Union.
-However, between 1989 and 1992, effective management and prudent financial control saw the Union become financially solvent once again.
+The Union held an extraordinary general meeting on 13 March 1979, leading to Michael McCullough to become the first male member of the QMU and for the constitution to be changed to allow men to become members.
+The building was also renovated to install a disco suite, showers and men's bathrooms.